It's not being cheap - it's being practical (a story)

-This was what was going on in my mind as I was getting ready for the big date that night.
+This was what was going on in my head as I was getting ready for the big date that night.

 But somehow, I still felt a mixture of nervousness, excitement and anxiety building up inside me at the thought of finally making the “formality” a reality.